 |1 Year||3 Years||5 Years||7 Years|

 Duke’s 2012 merger with Progress Energy was the catalyst for significant dividend growth in 2012 and 2013.
-Lately dividend growth has settled into the 3-4% range.
+Lately, dividend growth has settled into the 3-4% range.

 As a stodgy regulated utility, this company is not a high growth story.
 Revenue fluctuations are mainly due to acquisition and divestiture activity.
-The underlying demand for the company’s energy products grows slowly in the very low single digit percentages on an annual basis.
+The underlying demand for the company’s energy products grows slowly in the very low single-digit percentages on an annual basis.

 DUKE ENERGY DIVIDEND, EARNINGS AND PAYOUT RATIO

 Duke’s earnings grow over time.
-They can be volatile due to merger and acquisitions related costs and regulatory rate settlements.
+They can be volatile due to mergers and acquisitions related costs and regulatory rate settlements.
 But over the long run, they grow from acquisitions.
 And they grow by investing in capital improvement projects.
 The cost of these projects plus a profit margin is then passed on to their customers.
 This is the essence of a regulated utility business model.

 The dividend payout ratio is about 80% of earnings.
 Due to the capital intensive nature of the business, the dividend payout has exceeded free cash flow the last several years.
 This dynamic requires the company to fund the dividend with debt and by issuing more shares of stock to the public.
 The additional debt has increased financial and investment risk.
 That risk is mitigated by the predictable profits of their business.

 Knowing a company’s credit rating is important.
 Furthermore, it can make a big difference between companies that struggle and those who hold there own during a recession.
 Finally, a corporation’s credit rating is similar to how your personal credit score works.
 Most noteworthy, higher ratings mean lower risk to those who lend the company money.
-Also higher ratings mean lenders will likely get their loans paid back.
+Also, higher ratings mean lenders will likely get their loans paid back.